azizjava/WBCSystemUI/src/UIChanges.md

 11/17/2022

-1.Add Search by Sequence No text box next to Date range control and followed by Search button
+1.Add Search by Sequence No text box next to Date range control and followed by Search button - DONE